- Click Open New Target. When the Open

 - The Hardware window now shows the IBERT IP that you customized and

 four GTX transceivers.
-These components of the IBERT were detected while
+These components of the IBERT are detected while scanning

-scanning the device after downloading the bitstream.
-If you do not see the QUADS
+the device after downloading the bitstream.
+If you do not see the QUADS select

-receiver GTs within the IBERT design.
-For this tutorial, simply link the TX and
+transmitter and receiver GTs within the IBERT design.
+For this tutorial, link

 The Create Links dialog box opens.